Elearnmarkets - Financial Market Learning

 One should also use stop losses when using candlesticks to control the losses.

-A candlestick pattern is more significant when it occurs near an important level signaled by other forms of technical analysis.
+A candlestick pattern is more significant when it occurs near an important level, signalled by other forms of technical analysis.

 Tags: candlestick beginners guidecandlestick patternenglishshooting startechnical analysis